 "Offshore", when used relative to hydrocarbons, refers to an oil, natural gas or condensate field that is under the sea, or to activities or operations carried out in relation to such a field.
 There are various types of platform used in the development of offshore oil and gas fields, and subsea facilities.

-Less than a year into Washington's cap-and-invest program, the state will explore linking its carbon market with California's first-in-the-nation program ...
-It demands coordinated action," Watson wrote in a Nov.
+Both require companies to buy "allowances" or "credits" to cover the impacts of their polluting emissions ...
 2 letter to Gov ...
 "Our policy choices are offshoring our climate impacts on other nations like India, China, the Congo and other places ... ♦ ....

-The order is the first of its kind in the world and is hailed as an important milestone in the offshore oil and gas industry, Shenzhen Economic Daily reported yesterday ...
+... offshore West Africa ...
 After adding a floating hull structure, it will become an offshore oil and gas floating production unit that will be installed and commissioned in a Congo offshore oil field.